 Sarah's filmmaking journey started in 2014 with the Dream to Screen competition hosted by Cineworld Cinemas.
 She was working as a waitress when she made her first film, 'The Cyclist' which won the competition and was nominated for a BAFTA Scotland New Talent Award.

-After that you couldn't get the camera out of Sarah's hand.
-She spent 4 years making films with collective One More Stone, a group from across the UK.
-During this time she was awarded the Sky Academy Arts Scholarship and won filmmaking awards that took her to Paris, LA, Seattle and Florida.
+She then spent 4 years making films with collective One More Stone, a group from across the UK who's endeavours won filmmaking awards that took them to Paris, LA, Seattle and Florida.

-Sarah lives with her noise-making husband (she can't hold it against him, he's a sound designer, it's kind of his job) in the west end.
-She enjoys reading, painting and eating copious amounts of mashed potatoes.
+Sarah lives with her noise-making husband (he's a sound designer, he can't help it) in the west end.
+She enjoys dancing, reading, running, swimming, painting and eating copious amounts of mashed potatoes.